andrebianchessi/msc/thesis/chapters/04_methods.md

 An *efficiency score* of 100 means that that particular approach was the fastest among the three.
 A score of 0 means that approach was the slowest.
 A value in between is the result of a interpolation between the maximum and minimum execution time.
 The *quality score* is analogous.
 The results are shown in @sec:results_table.

+A **very important** note is that the hyperparameters have been carefully chosen, through experimentation an trial and error, so that the P-GA would reach good results with a execution time comparable to the E-GA.
+See @sec:discussion for more details.